Divyue30597/pluralsight-getting-started-with-docker/getting-started-with-docker.md

 docker swarm init --advertise-addr=192.168.0.28
 ```

 `--advertise-addr` -> What it's doing is telling Docker which of the host IPs to use for the cluster communication.
 In Play with Docker, you can use the node's 192.168 address.
-And if you're in a public cloud like, I don't know, AWS or whatever, you should just use one of the instance's private IPs.
+And if you're in a public cloud like, AWS, you should just use one of the instance's private IPs.
 When we run the above command, we have initialized a swarm and out first manager.

 ### Manager command